Key practice points

-Treatment adherence can be improved by prescribing simple regimens and ensuring patients and caregivers know how to
+adherence can be improved by prescribing simple regimens and ensuring patients and caregivers know how to follow them.

-- The subsidised formulation of aqueous cream no longer contains sodium lauryl sulphate (SLS – a known skin irritant)
+- The funded formulations of aqueous cream and emulsifying ointment do not contain sodium lauryl sulphate (SLS – a known

-and can be used both as a leave-on emollient and a soap substitute.
-Emulsifying ointment
+skin irritant) and can be used as a leave-on emollient as well as a soap substitute

 - Use the lowest potency topical corticosteroid needed to control the patients symptoms; avoid the term “use sparingly”